 Your first consultation will last up to 90 minutes.
 You will have been asked to complete and send back a nutritional therapy questionnaire and food diary before you visit.
 During the session, we’ll go into your medical history, your health goals and any other challenges you’re facing, what you generally eat, what you like to eat, what you hate to eat and how you have to eat (running out of the door, in a rush at your desk, and so on).
 There’s no judgement and anything you share with me is kept in confidence.

-Nutritional therapy sessions are usually sold in programmes that run over 12 weeks.
-This is because it is rarely helpful for anyone to leave without the knowledge that they have at least 4 in place to help us uncover the root causes of any health concerns, implement the programme, make changes at a pace that suits them, and to deal with any challenges or questions that come up along the way.
+My nutritional therapy sessions are usually sold in programmes that run over 12 weeks.
+This is because it is rarely helpful for anyone to leave without the knowledge that they have at least 3 sessions in place to help us uncover the root causes of any health concerns, implement the programme, make changes at a pace that suits them, and to deal with any challenges or questions that come up along the way.

 Does this sound like what you are looking for?
-If so, book a free 30-minute Reboot your health session and see if working together is the right thing for you.
+If so, book a free 20-minute Health Review and see if working together is the right thing for you.